APM Practitioner Qualification (PQ)

-The Practitioner Qualification is for relatively experienced professionals (project management practitioners) who can demonstrate an ability to manage a non-complex project.
-You should typically have at least 3 years experience and hold either the APMP qualification or demonstrate a good understanding of the APM Body of Knowledge with relevant Continuing Professional Development.
+APM, the Chartered body for the project profession, has created the Practitioner Qualification (PQ) for relatively experienced professionals (project management practitioners) who can demonstrate an ability to manage a non-complex project.
+You should typically have at least three years' experience and hold either the PMQ qualification or demonstrate a good understanding of the APM Body of Knowledge with relevant Continuing Professional Development.

 What is assessed?

 You will be assessed against 30 criteria and need to demonstrate that you can: